Lebanon's Hezbollah says it launched dozens of rockets after Israeli strikes | Law-Order

 Lebanon's Hezbollah said it launched dozens of rockets at Kiryat Shmona, an Israeli town over the border, early on Wednesday in response to deadly Israeli strikes on the village of Hebbariyeh in southern Lebanon a day earlier.

 At least seven people were killed in the Israeli strikes on Hebbariyeh, two Lebanese security sources told Reuters.
-The Israeli strikes appeared to be aimed at the Islamist group's emergency and relief centre in the village, the sources said.
+The Israeli strikes appeared to be aimed at the Shi'ite Muslim Hezbollah's emergency and relief centre in the village, the sources said.

-The training would include "massive, long-range strikes, flying deep into enemy territory" it said.
-Aside from the violence in Gaza and on the Israel-Lebanon border, Yemen's Iran-aligned Houthis have been attacking ships in and around the Red Sea, and armed groups in Iraq with close ties to Tehran have attacked bases hosting U.S. forces in that country.
+Aside from the violence in Gaza and on the Israel-Lebanon border, Yemen's Iran-aligned Houthis have been attacking ships in and around the Red Sea, while armed groups in Iraq with close ties to Iran have targeting bases hosting U.S. forces in Iraq.

-Hezbollah earlier on Wednesday had condemned the strikes on Habbariyeh.
-Israeli strikes on southern Lebanon had already killed more than a half dozen medical personnel and rescue workers, according to Lebanon's health ministry.
-On Tuesday, Israeli air strikes near two towns in northeast Lebanon killed three Hezbollah militants, the group posted on Telegram.
-Israel confirmed those strikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)